St George's Bridge: History

+The bridge was painted by J. M. W. Turner in 1794.

 The Welsh Bridge however was built about 80 yards (73m) further downstream, connecting Barker Street (at what was Cripple Lode Gate) with Frankwell.
-This bridge remains to the day and still carries traffic over the Severn.
+This bridge remains to this day and still carries traffic over the Severn.
 The section of Barker Street which is on the bridge end has been called Bridge Street since the building of the new bridge.

 In 2004, the council installed an information board about the history of the bridge and Mardol, at the bottom of Mardol on the approach to the site of the bridge.
 Only one dry arch of the old St George's Bridge now remains, on the Frankwell side.
 The arch was excavated during the construction of Theatre Severn in the late 2000s and is preserved within its foundations.

 Saint George is the patron saint of England.
 It is also given to the (CofE) church in Frankwell, which is within walking distance of the Welsh Bridge/site of St George's Bridge.